 Prior to this offering, there has been no public market for the common stock.
-It is currently estimated that the initial public offering price per share will be between \$8.00 and \$10.00.
-Application has been made for listing on the Nasdaq Global Market under the symbol "LMAT."
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+Application has been made for quotation on the Nasdaq Global Market under the symbol "LMAT."